AbbyCui/CalciumImagingAnalysis/README.md

 ![image](https://user-images.githubusercontent.com/81972652/193972095-c63ea7de-ea6e-4dda-ae69-8981fde2ee41.png)

 Inside the stimulus file, columm 1 is the name of each stimuli. **Do no include commas or #!** comma in csv files indicate "next cell" and will not be interpreted as a part of the text.
 The second and the third columns are the start and end of each stimulus (in frames).
 Fourth column is optional, and can be used to indicate the color you want the stimulus to be during plotting.
 If nothing is entered, all stimuli will be defult to grey.
+If you ever have weird errors e.g. blanks values being imported copy the 4 columns and x rows into a new CSV and save it.
+I've had it happen once or twice that there must have been some extraneous blank cells included in the CSV when excel saved.

 ![image](https://user-images.githubusercontent.com/109237711/191102579-89f5260f-a990-45d3-bac9-836168db52ed.png)